-Much of this work is associated with campus research centers that help to develop proposals, coordinate activities, and bring together in colloquia and conferences students and faculty with common intellectual interests.
-Such centers include the Center for Solid-State Science, the Manufacturing Institute, the Institute of Human Origins, the Hispanic Research Center, and the Preventive Intervention Research Center.
-For more information, see "Research Centers, Institutes, and Laboratories," page 34.
+Much of this work is associated with campus research centers that help to develop proposals, coordinate activities. and bring together in colloquia and conferences students and faculty with common intellectual interests.
+Such centers include the Center for Solid-State Science, the Manufacturing Institute, the Institute of Human Origins, the Hispanic Research Center, the Joan and David Lincoln Center for Applied Ethics, and the Prevention Intervention Research Center.
+For more information, see "Research Centers, Institutes, and Laboratories," page 38.